 2.1 Opakapaka tagging program

 Tagging data used for this analysis were obtained by biologists from Hawaii’s Division of Aquatic Resources (DAR) within the state’s Department of Land and Natural Resources (DLNR).
 Between 1989 and 1993 the Opakapaka Tagging Program (OTP), led by staff biologist Henry Okamoto operated from fishing vessels contracted out of Honolulu Harbor, tagging and releasing 4,179 P. filamentosus in total.
-All tagging occurred in the MHI, with coarse location data for the site of tagging and recapture recorded using the commercial statistical reporting grid (; Figure 1).
+All tagging occurred in the MHI, with coarse location data for the site of tagging and recapture recorded using the commercial statistical reporting grid (Table 2; Figure 1).
 Tagging effort concentrated primarily around the island of Oahu and the Maui Nui complex which includes the islands of Maui, Molokai, Lanai and Kahoolawe.
 Since 1990, these areas have accounted for approximately 67.7% of Hawaii’s commercial bottomfish harvest.
 Fewer than 1% of fish in this study were tagged offshore of the islands of Niihau and Hawaii (Big Island).

 Fish were caught with hook-and-line gear and brought to the surface at a rate of 2-5 feet per second.
 Prior to tagging, each fish was placed in a holding container with aerated seawater to assess their likelihood of surviving.
 Fish appearing lively and upright were deemed suitable candidates for tagging.
 If the stomach was inverted and full of gas, it was punctured using a small sharp instrument (e.g., scalpel, hypodermic needle, fishhook).
 A few scales were removed and a small surgical incision (~1 cm) was made near the fish’s anal opening to assist in expelling gas from the body cavity.
 A uniquely identifiable monofilament streamer tag was anchored within and protruded from this incision.
-The fork length of each fish was recorded to the nearest ¼ inch in addition to the location and time of capture before returning the fish to the to sea headfirst with downward momentum attempting to counteract buoyancy due to any residual gas.
+The fork length of each fish was recorded to the nearest ¼ inch in addition to the location and time of capture before returning the fish to the to sea headfirst with downward momentum attempting to counteract buoyancy due to any residual gas (Okamoto, 1993).

-Local commercial and recreational fishers were made aware of the program through fliers distributed at the local fish markets, to fish dealers, at fishing supply outlets, and posted at small boat harbors and recaptured fish were reported up to a decade after they were tagged (Kobayashi et al., 2008; Okamoto, 1993).
+Local commercial and recreational fishers were made aware of the program through fliers distributed at the local fish markets, to fish dealers, at fishing supply outlets, and posted at small boat harbors and recaptured fish were reported up to a decade after they were tagged (Kobayashi, 2008; Okamoto, 1993).
 Fishers were incentivized with a $10 reward to report the date, location, and depth that each fish was landed and the fish’s fork length.
 When recaptured by OTP personnel, tagged fish were fitted with an additional tag and released again.

 2.2 Tagging data management